Nisharga-Nirjan/Brand-Influencer-Collab/FrontEnd/README.md

-# Brand-Influencer-Collab [Still named as CwhTodoList.
+# Frontend of Brand-Influencer-Collab [Still named as CwhTodoList.
 Will change it later]

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7.